3 Ways To Calculate Max Heart Rate And How To Use It

 Read also: Polarized Training Model – 6 Steps To Better Performance & Productivity

-First one is your regular ‘5K test’.
+First max heart rate test is your regular ‘5K test’.
 For well-trained individuals 20 minutes should be enough to complete 5 kilometers.
 If you can – run 5K.
 If not – just run 20 minutes.

 Since it’s a maximum capacity test, the aim is to go hard.
 Generally, within the first 3 minutes the heart rate will increase beyond 90% of maximum and to beyond 95% within 10 minutes.

 Pick up the pace for the last kilometer where you feel you can’t possibly maintain it until the finish and then go all-out for the last 200m.
-The heart rate at the finish is most definitely your maximum heart rate.
+The heart rate at the finish will be very close to your maximum heart rate.

 This will require some time to recover from, so better reserve this effort for an actual race.

-This test is more interactive and is based on VO2 max-type of training.
+This max heart rate test is more interactive and is based on VO2 max-type of training.
 The idea is that you don’t let the body fully recover by having a rest interval shorter than the speed interval.

 Traditional VO2 max training is targeted to build power and speed endurance, as well as teach the body to tolerate the build-up of lactate in the body.